-A 500 Internal Server Error is the HTTP response status code which shows that the request from the user is not being processed due to an internal error of some sort.
+A 500 Internal Server Error is the HTTP response status code that shows that the request from the user is not being processed due to an internal error of some sort.
 The 500 Internal Server Error is a very general error, so the exact cause of the malfunction is not always very clear.
 It may be that:

-the page sending the 500 Error message might be set up to access external resources which are not immediately available, therefore experiencing a timeout
+the page sending the 500 Error message might be set up to access external resources which are not immediately available, therefore experiencing a timeout.

 in some cases, rewrites in the .htaccess file may not be working correctly

 many websites are using a shared server with limited resources.
 If a website is getting an increased number of requests in a short time, the server might deploy an anti-flooding measure, to manage what it may regard as suspicious activity.

 the 500 Internal Server Error is not uncommon in the case of websites using modules that are in conflict with each other.
 This is often reported in Wordpress, as installing a plugin can sometimes “break” the website.

 What can you do about the 500 Internal Server Error?

 Depending on what is causing the problem, there are different solutions to it.
 On the web user's side, there is not much that can be done, except for refreshing the page to see if the error persists.
 On the side of the web owner, it is recommended to wait 1-2 minutes and refresh the page.
 Many times, the error will disappear very quickly.

 On the other hand, you should try to fix this as soon as possible in order to keep your visitors happy.
 Since it is most likely a problem with the server, you should contact your hosting provider.
 Advanced users may also want to check the .htaccess file.